cbarkinozer/Spring/Documentation/5_ Testing.md

 When a layer is too large and we do not mock all that layer, spying is performed.

 ### Stubbing
-Stubbing is like mocking but a stub only mocks the behavior, but not the entire object.
+Stubbing is creating an instance of an object to use instead of a mock dependending by the need.

 ### Testing Annotations for Java